-Note: If you want to follow this tutorial, we encourage you to download the free, fully-functional evaluation edition of JSCAPE MFT Server.
+Note: If you want to follow this tutorial, we encourage you to download a free 7-day trial of JSCAPE MFT Server.

 Let's begin the tutorial.

-Navigate to the Client Keys tab and then click the Generate button.
+Go to Keys > Client Keys tab and then click the Generate button.

-This is exactly the same place where you create a SFTP key.
+If you’ve tried setting up SFTP public key infrastructure/authentication on MFT Server before, this is exactly the same place where you create an SFTP key.

 Fill up the fields in the Generate Client Key dialog.
 You'll need to enter the following information (note that we will be using the terms "certificate" and "key" interchangeably here):

-Key alias - The key alias is just the name that will be used in referring to this particular key within the JSCAPE MFT Server Manager environment, e.g. jsmith
+Key alias - The key alias is just the name that will be used to refer to this particular key within the JSCAPE MFT Server Manager environment.
+An example is as2server1clientkey

 Key algorithm - Choose between RSA or DSA.
-Click that link for an enlightening discussion on these two key algorithms.
+That link discusses the difference between these two key algorithms.

-Key length - Choose between 1024 and 2048.
-Read the post "Choosing Key Lengths for Encrypted File Transfers" if you need more information on the subject.
+Key length - Choose between 1024, 2048, and 4096.
+Read the post "Choosing Key Lengths for Encrypted File Transfers", if you need more information on the subject.

-Validity - Specifies how many days you would like this key to remain valid.
+Validity - Specifies how many days you would like your certificate to remain valid.

 Locality (L) - The name of the user's city.